phK3/NNPoly.jl/README.md

 ## Installation

-An installation of Julia (Julia 1.9.3, 1.10.5 and 1.11 are tested) is required.
+An installation of Julia (Julia 1.11 is tested) is required.

 - clone the `NNPoly.jl` github repo
 - navigate to the repo's root